Statutory requirements

 - Applicability Threshold

-- Applies to contracts for supplies exceeding $15,000, unless exempted by FAR 22.604.
+- Contracts for supplies exceeding $20,000 are subject to these requirements, unless exempted by FAR 22.604.

-- Mandatory Labor Standards
+- Mandatory Labor Stipulations

 Responsibilities